-What happens when you are retired and bored with playing cards or golf, and going for coffee, but you have an active mind.
-Then, you remember that in your previous professional life, you saw business behavior that was illegal.
+What happens when you are retired and bored with playing cards, pickleball, or golf and going for coffee but have an active mind?
+Then, you remember that in your previous professional life, you saw illegal business behavior.

-Maybe you saw suspect transactions or met clients who worked in the gray area of business, cut corners and may have violated some securities, tax, banking or trading laws or regulations in the process.
+Maybe you saw suspect transactions or met clients who worked in the gray area of business, cut corners, and violated some securities, tax, banking, or trading laws or regulations.

 These events come back to you in flashes, but you remember them vividly.
 Some of them bother you.
 After all, in the Trump world, business practices and ethics have been publicly compromised and belittled, so maybe it is time to set your moral compass straight.